 Can I use my personal checking account if I own a corporation or LLC?

-No. If you’re registered as an LLC or corporation, you’re required to have a separate bank account for business finances.
-You should open a bank account under your business name as soon as you start handling business transactions.
+No, if you’re registered as an LLC or corporation, a separate bank account for business finances may help protect you legally.
+It’s a good idea to open a bank account under your business name as soon as you start handling business transactions.

 Can I use my personal bank account as a sole proprietor?